rita-berrada/Train-Dwell-Time-Prediction/README.md

 ### 🎯 Objective

-We focus on a particular set of trains and aim to model their **dwell time at the station "MyNotes"**, which we define as the **last true change point** for all trains in the dataset.
+We focus on a particular set of trains and aim to model their **dwell time at the station "MINOT"**, which we define as the **last crue change point** for all trains in the dataset.

 > 🔎 **Dwell Time** = `Departure Time at MINOT` – `Arrival Time at MINOT`